djsudduth/keep-it-markdown/README.md

 ## Installation
 Install assumes you have some familiarity with running scripts through a terminal or command line.
 KIM is a command line script that **requires Python 3.10 or greater** and utilizes the unofficial gkeepapi. (**If you have Python versions 3.10+ and have login issues you may need to review Advanced Docker Setup below**)

+**Advanced Users:** see the INSTALL.md to skip over these details for simple step-by-steps

 **NOTE: Be aware that 'unofficial' implies that Google could change the API at any time that might stop the script from working!**

 You only need to run installation steps 1 through 5 one time.